The Story Behind the Ring

 Unfortunately this has proven to be difficult.
 We're pretty picky about the antler we use in our rings and each one goes through a process to make the ring as strong as possible.
 So, we are not able to use antlers from our customers.

-The gold works to ease the contrast from the elk antler to the pink ivory wood, and adds a touch of class to this ring.
-If you're looking for a particular color of gold, we can certainly accommodate.
+The metal inlays work to ease the contrast from the elk antler to the pink ivory wood, and adds a touch of class to this ring.
+If you're looking for a particular color of metal, we can certainly accommodate.
 Just select your preference on this page.